 \subsubsection{A-AOG (TPAMI-2018) \cite{park2018attributeAOG}}

-The A-AOG model which is short for attribute And-Or grammar, is proposed explicitly represents the decomposition and articulation of body parts, and account for the correlations between poses and attributes.
+The A-AOG model which is short for attribute And-Or grammar, is proposed to explicitly represent the decomposition and articulation of body parts, and account for the correlations between poses and attributes.
 This algorithm is developed based on And-Or graph \cite{zhu2007stochasticAOG} and the and-nodes denote decomposition or dependency; the or-nodes represent alternative choices of decomposition or types of parts.
-Specifically speaking, it mainly integrate the three types of grammars: \emph{phrase structure grammar, dependency grammar} and an \emph{attribute grammar}.
+Specifically speaking, it mainly integrates the three types of grammar: \emph{phrase structure grammar, dependency grammar}, and an \emph{attribute grammar}.

 Formally, the A-AOG is defined as a five-tuple: